The Place of Intimate Partner Violence in Healthcare

 July 24th, 2020

 Intimate partner violence (IPV) is a public health issue that has emotional, mental, and physical effects on survivors.
 Physicians are in a unique trusted position to identify victims of violence based on common symptoms and conditions consistent with IPV.
 Several barriers to disclosing violence exist, among them survivors not feeling safe and physicians not knowing how best to handle disclosures.
 Physicians can use methods of open communication to ask questions that will facilitate conversations about IPV.
 Advocates at sexual assault and IPV agencies and physicians have a duty to work together to provide trauma-informed support and care for survivors

 To read the research in full, click here: https://docs.google.com/document/d/1ePaIslv8Uhci4NwG9LbvY7BA1wJAZ16T4v7mwLWZJxk/edit?usp=sharing

 ‹ Back to Blog

 RISE is a non-profit 501(c)(3) organization that provides crisis intervention and treatment services to survivors of sexual and intimate partner violence and their loved ones.
-All services are provided confidentially, at low or no cost, to anyone regardless of age, ethnicity, gender, sexual orientation, religion, or ability.
+All services are provided confidentially, at low or no cost, to anyone regardless of age, ethnicity, gender, sexual orientation, religion, ability or citizenship status.
 All crisis services are available in Spanish and English.